dmxt/dmxt-blog-v4/content/blog/amazing-cli-softwares/index.md

 ---
-title: Useful CLI apps you need to know
+title: Amazing CLI softwares you must know
 date: "2022-09-29"
 description: "List of cool command line apps I frequently use.
 Works on MacOS or any UNIX based system.
 There is some rare gems people absolutely need to know about."